meme20200/dupeplus/README.md

 # %old_item_count% = The Item Count before dupe
 # %new_item_count% = The Item Count after dupe
 # %item_count% = Item Count
-# %prefix% = The Default prefix or the prefix you set
+# %prefix% = The default prefix or the prefix you set
 # %max% = The maximum
 # %min% = The minimum